Doctor of Acupuncture & Oriental Medicine

 Teresa studied Japanese acupuncture at Meiji University of Integrative Medicine (明治国際医療大学) in Kyoto, Japan.
 The curriculum included classes in gentle needling technique, facial acupuncture, da-shin hammer technique, shone-shin pediatric acupuncture, and clinical rounds.

-Teresa volunteered her acupuncture and Chinese Medicine services to the Native American tribes protesting the Dakota Access Pipeline at Standing Rock in North Dakota during the harsh subzero winter for Christmas to New Years 2016.
+While pregnant with her son, Teresa volunteered her acupuncture and Chinese Medicine services to the Native American tribes protesting the Dakota Access Pipeline at Standing Rock in North Dakota during the harsh subzero winter for Christmas to New Years 2016.